 Take The Decision

 At the end of the day, you will need to decide which career path will be the best fit for you.
-But whichever option you choose, remember you will need to be patient and have a thirst for new knowledge because switching to a new career might not be as easy as it seems.
+But whichever option you choose, remember you will need to be patient and thirst for new knowledge because switching to a new career might not be as easy as it seems.

 I hope I was able to help you with your decision by writing Alternative Careers for Graphic Designers as a guideline to follow.
-If you are patient and persistent, you are on the right way to achieve what you want.
+If you are patient and persistent, you are on the right way to achieving what you want.